geopic/sqlite-admin-panel/README.md

 ## Development blog

-If you are interested in the development of this project, I am writing up a blog about it here: [TODO: insert blog link here](https://github.com).
+If you are interested in the development of this project, I am writing up a blog about it here: [blog.md](blog.md).

 ## Miscellaneous